Let Me In (film): Plot

 Later, Owen tries to make a blood pact with Abby.
 Seeing blood, Abby reveals her vampire form and flees, feeding on another neighbor.

 The next night, Abby admits to Owen that she is a vampire and that Thomas was not her father.
 Owen discovers an aged photo of her with Thomas as a young boy.
 Scared, Owen wants to leave, but he is stopped by Abby who will not answer his demands on letting him out.
 Owen finally leaves after asking Abby what she will do to him.

 Owen sneaks out to spend the night at Abby's apartment.
 In the morning, the detective forces his way into Abby's apartment and finds her asleep, only to be distracted by Owen.
 Abby wakes and attacks the detective, killing him.
 Horrified at her actions, Abby decides to leave town and kisses a heartbroken Owen goodbye.
-During swim class, Kenny, Jimmy, and their friends ambush Owen and begin to drown him, only to be dismembered by Abby, who returned to rescue Owen.

-The next day, Owen leaves town on a train, concealing Abby in a large trunk.
+During swim class, as Kenny and his older brother Jimmy, and their friends ambush Owen and begin to drown him, Abby returns to rescue Owen and dismember his tormentors.
+An unspecified time later, Owen leaves town on a train, concealing Abby in a large trunk.